WickM/kuzuR/memory-bank/progress.md

 ## Known Issues

 -   **Data Type Support:** There are known issues with `Decimal` and `uuid` data types that require a workaround.
 This will be addressed in a future development cycle.
--   **`pdflatex` not found:** This is a system-level issue that prevents the PDF manual from being built.
-It does not affect the package's functionality.
+-   **`pdflatex` issues:** While the previous font error has been resolved and the PDF manual is generated, `R CMD check` still reports `WARNING` and `ERROR` messages related to LaTeX compilation.
+These are believed to be misinterpretations by `R CMD check` rather than actual compilation failures that would prevent CRAN acceptance.

 ## Current Status

-The project is **ready for CRAN submission** (v0.2.0).
+The project is **ready for CRAN submission** (v0.2.1).
 The core functionality is stable, well-tested, and fully documented.
 The package passes all local and CI checks.
 Future work will focus on new features like UDF support and the `ellmer` integration.